Cool Cool Toon

 is a 2000 rhythm video game developed and published by SNK for the Dreamcast.
-It was released only in Japan on August 10, 2000 alongside Cool Cool Jam, a companion game for the Neo Geo Pocket Color.
+It was released only in Japan on August 10, 2000, alongside Cool Cool Jam, a companion game for the Neo Geo Pocket Color.

 Gameplay

 The letters A, B, X, and Y appear at the edge or in the middle of a large circle on the screen.
 The player must use the analog stick to move a marker to the letter and press the corresponding button on the controller at the right time.
 If the player misses too many letters, they level down.
-If the performance level goes to zero, or it is too low, the game is over.
+If the performance level goes to zero or is too low, the game ends.